 Blood Donors Critically Needed

-I entered the Army right after high school.
-During my five-plus years in the service, I got into the habit of donating blood at least four times a year.
+I was in the Army for almost six years.
+During my time in the service, I got into the habit of donating blood at least four times a year.
 My military units would schedule blood drive days, and would give us the day off if we participated.
 It was a great incentive to encourage us to give blood.
 After the first couple of times, I didn’t really think about the day off.
 I just donated because it was the right thing to do.

-After leaving the Army, I tried to give blood, but learned that I lived in Europe during a time period that disqualifies me from donating.
+After leaving the Army, I tried to give blood, but learned that I lived in Europe during a time period that disqualified me from donating.
 It was disappointing to learn that I can never again give blood.
+However in 2020, this ban was lifted.
+I can once again donate blood.
+As I now know, rules for giving blood change over time.
+If you believe you cannot give blood and haven’t checked the rules recently, you might want to check with American Red Cross (www.redcrossblood.org) to see if things have changed.

-According to the American Red Cross (www.redcrossblood.org), there is currently a critical blood shortage.
+According to the American Red Cross, there is currently a severe blood shortage—in particular, type O donations are critically needed.
 Donors are strongly urged to give now to help ensure lifesaving blood products are available for patients.
 Donations are needed immediately to prevent delays in patient care.
-The Red Cross is following FDA blood donation eligibility guidance for those who have received a COVID-19 vaccination or who have had the illness.
-Check the website for information about donating blood after receiving a COVID-19 vaccine or after recuperating from a bout with COVID-19.

 According to the American Red Cross, every two seconds someone in the U.S. needs blood.
 It is essential for surgeries, cancer treatment, chronic illnesses, and traumatic injuries.